 Fail back from Azure to an on-premises site

-This article describes how to fail back virtual machines from Azure Virtual Machines to the on-premises site.
-Follow the instructions in this article to fail back your VMware virtual machines or Windows/Linux physical servers after they've failed over from the on-premises site to Azure by using the Replicate VMware virtual machines and physical servers to Azure with Azure Site Recovery tutorial.
+This article describes how to fail back virtual machines from Azure Virtual Machines to on-premises VMware environment.
+Follow the instructions in this article to fail back your VMware virtual machines or Windows/Linux physical servers after they've failed over from the on-premises site to Azure by using the Failover in Site Recovery tutorial.

 You cannot failback after you have either completed migration, moved a virtual machine to another resource group, or deleted the Azure virtual machine.
 If you disable protection of the virtual machine, you cannot failback.